Jump to main content Jump to doc navigation

-Learn morexPDO is the object-relational-bridge that is built into MODX.
+xPDO is the object-relational-bridge that is built into MODX.
 Simply put, it's how MODX connects to the database, and how it interacts with different tables.

-.
-While in hindsight that's not the best development pattern, it does mean that whenever you have access to the modX
+In MODX 2.x, the modX class directly extends xPDO.
+While in hindsight that's not the best development pattern, it does mean that whenever you have access to the modX instance, you can use any of the xPDO methods on it as well.

-What is xPDO?¶
+What is xPDO?

 xPDO is our name for open eXtensions to PDO.
 It's a light-weight ORB (object-relational bridge) library that works on PHP 5 and 7, and takes advantage of the standard for database persistence in PHP, PDO.
 It implements the very simple, but effective Active Record pattern for data access, as well as a flexible domain model that allows you to isolate domain logic from database-specific logic, or not, depending on your needs.